AlexisBoucherie/AlexisBoucherie/README.md

 👀 I’m interested in discovering the world, meeting new people, reading, hiking and playing RPGs.
 And of course coding, but do I really have to say it? ;)

-🌱 I had the chance to be a tour guide for almost ten years in one of the most famous vineyards of the world: Bordeaux!
+:wine_glass: I had the chance to be a tour guide for almost ten years in one of the most famous vineyards of the world: Bordeaux!
 A place where I had very good wine, of course, but not only: everyday I would meet groups of people from all over the world and tell them about our French art-de-vivre, culture and History.

 💻 Now, I’m currently learning how to become a successful Web Developer with a training at Wild Code School, Bordeaux.

 Among many other things, I learned HTML/CSS, Bootstrap, how to think mobile first, Figma, Javascript, React.js, MySQL, PHP, Symfony, Twig...
-I've now started various projects to try and master the secrets of The Force! 🧙‍♂️ And also maybe one day build the Apps of tomorrow!
+I've now started various projects to try and master the secrets of The Force! 🧙‍♂️ And also maybe one day build the websites and softwares of tomorrow!

 Here are a few Github repos I'd like to share:
 - :open_file_folder: My portfolio > https://github.com/AlexisBoucherie/portfolio-v2